Grave-counting satellite images seek to track Yemen's COVID death toll

 But as of 25 October 2020, Yemen, which reported its first confirmed COVID-19 case on April 10, had recorded only 2,064 infections with 600 deaths from the disease.

-"By estimating excess mortality, we aimed to develop a more accurate estimate of the toll of COVID-19 in Yemen," he said.

-The researchers, whose findings have yet to be peer-reviewed by other experts, also cited other material as supporting their estimates.
+The researchers, whose study has not yet been peer-reviewed by other experts, cited supporting material in their analysis.

 In May, videos posted on social media and information from informants reported high numbers of fresh graves, suggesting a spike in burial activity, they said, adding: "The use of mechanical excavators in place of human gravediggers suggested that demand exceeded routine capacity."